Reimbursement for Services

 - bereavement counselor

 - Medications related to the hospice diagnosis.

 - Respite care, which allows the patient to go to a palliative care unit or nursing home for a short period so the family caregiver can take a break.

 Medicare pays hospices a daily flat rate for each day a beneficiary is served.
 The payment rates are set for four categories: routine home care, continuous home care, inpatient respite care and general inpatient care.
 About 95 percent of days of hospice care provided are at the routine home care level, according to Medicare.

-Because Hospice of the Valley is not-for-profit, no one is denied service due to inability to pay.
+Because Hospice of the Valley is not-for-profit, no one is denied service because they lack insurance or financial means.